 Hello Everybody!
 I am Olivia and as always I am happy that you could join me for another entertaining and informative session on essential oils!
 Today, we are doing things a bit differently!
-We won’t talk about treating a health problem with EOs.
+We won’t talk about treating a health problem with essential oils.
 Instead, we are going back to the basics!

 So, let me ask you this – How many of you feel that aromatherapy and essential oils are synonymous terms?
 I am sure at least half of you raised your hands for that one.
 Yes, they are integrally linked like cooking and food, but not the same thing.